 Chiang worked as assistant music director of the Wagner “Ring” cycle at Theater Lübeck, as well as opera productions at the Eutin Festival during the summer seasons from 2007 to 2009.
 From 2009 to 2011 he was first Kapellmeister at Theater Freiburg, where he directed numerous premiere productions such as a howling success of Ligeti’s opera Le Grand Macabre with celebrated stage director Calixto Bieito.
 In 2016, he became the first artistic director of a newly-founded Hong Kong – Vienna Music Festival and led the festival to its climax by bringing together top musicians from both metropoles in a stunning performance of Gustav Mahler’s 8th Symphony.

-Born to a musical family, Chiang began piano lessons when he was four.
+Born into a musical family, Chiang began piano lessons when he was four.
 He also studied violoncello and composition as a teenager.
 He received the Fellows Diploma of the Trinity College of Music London at the age of 16.
-He graduated with the Bachelor of Music Degree at Baylor University (USA), where he became student of the renowned pianist Krassimira Jordan of the Russian piano school and the legendary polish born Jewish conductor Daniel Sternberg.
-He continued his education and obtained the “Magister Artium” Degree with distinction at the University of Music and Performing Arts Vienna, where he was the last student of the Austrian conductor Leopold Hager and German pianist Wolfgang Watzinger.
-In 2003 he became student of Seiji Ozawa and appeared at the Rohm Music Festival inKyoto, Japan upon the maestro’s invitation.
-Other significant mentors included Dr. Yip Wai-hong in Hong Kong and Erwin Ortner, founder and director of the renowned Arnold Schönbergchor of Vienna.
+He graduated with the Bachelor of Music Degree at Baylor University (USA), where he studied with the renowned pianist Krassimira Jordan of the Russian piano school and the legendary Polish-born Jewish conductor Daniel Sternberg.
+He continued his education and obtained the “Magister Artium” Degree with distinction at the University of Music and Performing Arts Vienna, where he was a student of the Austrian conductor Leopold Hager and German pianist Wolfgang Watzinger.
+In 2003 he studied with Seiji Ozawa and appeared at the Rohm Music Festival in Kyoto, Japan upon the maestro’s invitation.
+Other significant mentors included Dr. Yip Wai-hong in Hong Kong and Erwin Ortner, founder and director of the renowned Arnold Schönberg Chor of Vienna.